redlib-org/redlib/README.md

 # Comparison

-This section outlines how Redlib compares to Reddit.
+This section outlines how Redlib compares to Reddit in terms of speed and privacy.

 ## Speed